StandardCyborg/protobag/README.md

 ## Cocoa Pods

+You can integrate Protobag into an iOS or OSX application using the CocoaPod `ProtobagCocoa.podspec.json` podspec included in this repo.
+Protobag is explicitly designed to be cross-platform (and utilize only C++ features friendly to iOS) to facilitate such interoperability.

+Note: before pushing, be sure to edit the "version" field of the `ProtobagCocoa.podspec.json` file to match the version you're pushing.
 ```
  pod repo push  SCCocoaPods ProtobagCocoa.podspec.json  --use-libraries --verbose --allow-warnings
 ```

 ## C++ Build

+Use the existing CMake-based build system.

 In c++ subdir:
 ```